Interview Query

 “For TikTok’s merchandise data, I would join relevant tables and use GROUP BY to organize data by year and product type.
 Then, I’d employ the AVG function to determine the average quantity purchased per transaction, rounding the results for readability and easier analysis.”

-9. Write a query to get the total amount spent on each item by users who registered in 2022.
+14. Write a query to get the total amount spent on each item by registered users in 2022.

 Outline your approach to joining the ‘users’ and ‘purchases’ tables and filtering for users registered in 2022.
 Explain using aggregate functions like SUM to calculate total spending per item.
 Discuss the importance of accurate and efficient data retrieval.